nilaysabrewing/Laravel-Assessment-Task-01/README.md

 - family type ( multi-select dropdown with options Joint family, Nuclear family)
 - Manglik  (drop down with options Yes, No, Both)

-#### 3. After Registration User can able to login  using email id and password
+#### 3. After Registration User can able to login  using email id and password and using GOOGLE OAuth Login
 #### 4. After login user can see his partner's suggestion based on his partner preferences. we need to match login user  partner preferences with other users basic information.
 #### 5. Logout.